 We’re constantly on the lookout for quick mid-week meal recipes that are as flavorful as they are fast – to share with our customers and for ourselves.
 The sort of thing you’d happily eat on a day off when you actually have time to cook but actually takes less than 30 minutes start to finish.
 These are pretty rare recipes.
 So we perked up when we saw Alexandra Beggs, senior editor at Bon Appetit, tag us in in this gorgeous photo on Instagram of her “easy breezy beautiful covergirl short ribs.”

 It turns out Alexandra made them using the following recipe by her Bon Appetit colleague Andy Baraghani.
 Grilled chile lemongrass short ribs with pickled daikon first appeared in the magazine’s June 2018 issue and we’re reprinting it here with permission (thank you Alexandra!).
 It hits all of the right notes.
 You’ll likely need to go shopping for a few things, unless you have a well-stocked pantry.
 But once you have it all on hand, this is a super quick, deeply flavorful recipe you can make in very little time.
-First the Korean short ribs sit briefly in a spicy-sweet chile paste.
+First the thin-cut short ribs sit briefly in a spicy-sweet chile paste.
 Then all you have to do is light the grill and a few minutes later, you can sit down to dinner.
 Don’t let the pickled daikon trick you into thinking this will take a while.
 It doesn’t.
 Truly.

-And just because these cross-cut short ribs are fast, that doesn’t mean you can’t make them even when you have plenty of time on your hands.
+And just because these thin-cut short ribs are fast, that doesn’t mean you can’t make them even when you have plenty of time on your hands.
 They’d be great finger food at any party.

 - 4 red Fresno or 3 serrano chiles, halved, seeds removed